 Thursday 16 May 2019 | 11:15-12:30

 Green bonds are examples of the emerging instruments for green finance and investment in the energy sector that can be used for hydropower.
 They are fixed income loans created to specifically finance and refinance projects and assets that help address environmental and/or climate risks and shift investment to a low carbon, sustainable economy.
-In 2017, over USD 160 billion of labelled green bonds were issued, nearly doubling the previous year with expectations that it could reach USD 1 trillion by 2020.
+In 2018, over USD 167 billion of labelled green bonds were issued, with expectations of it reaching USD 250 billion this year.

 What role will the green bond market have in the future of hydropower financing?

-This session will focus on how the eligibility criteria has been applied to date, highlighting projects which will benefit from green bond financing and what advantages issuers receive from doing so.
-Panellists will also explore how the green bond market helps better align the sector with both the Sustainable Development Goals and the Paris Agreement.
-Finally, panellists will discuss how the criteria may evolve over time to take into account improved methodologies and the latest in climate science.
+This session will focus on the development of the eligibility criteria whilst also assessing what role the green bond market will have in the future of hydropower financing.
+Furthermore, with the market acting as a bridge towards many of the UN’s Sustainable Development Goals (SDG), panellists will explore how the criteria helps better align the hydropower sector with SDG 6, 7 and 13 and the Paris Agreement.
+Finally with an eye on the future, panellists will discuss how the criteria may evolve over time to take into account improved methodologies and the latest in climate science.